jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-A `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ also known as a Mapping contains key-value pairs, the values can be any any Python :ref:`object<classes>` but not the keys.
+A `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ also known as a Mapping contains key-value pairs, the values can be any Python :ref:`object<classes>` but not the keys.

 I think this is the most important data structure to know as it can hold all the other data structures and in your programming journey you will come across JSON_ which you can read and write as `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ in Python